Temple of Isis at Philae in Aswan

 The name Philae is derived from the ancient name of the island ‘pilak’ or ‘philak’ which means “remote place” or the “end”.
 According to the myth of Isis and Osiris, the heart of Osiris was buried on Philae.
 While his left leg was buried at the nearby island of Bigah.

-Osiris, Isis, Nephthys, and Seth were children of Geb (Earth) and Nut (Sky).
-Osiris married Isis, and Seth married Nephthys.
+Osiris, Isis, Nephthys, and Seth are some of the very popular Egyptian gods and goddesses.
+They were children of Geb (Earth) and Nut (Sky).
+Osiris married to Isis, and Seth married to Nephthys.
 Later, Osiris became the god-king of Egypt.
 Seth (Evil) became very jealous and decided to get rid of his brother.

-Seth made a golden coffin that fits only the body of Osiris.
-He invited Osiris and some of his followers to a great banquet.
-Then he told his guests that he has a wonderful golden coffin as a gift for anyone that fits it.
+Seth built a golden coffin that fits only the body of Osiris.
+Then, he invited Osiris and some of his followers to a great banquet.
+He told his guests that he has a wonderful golden coffin as a gift for anyone that fits it.
 All, one by one tried to go into the coffin but in vain.
-It is the time of Osiris to try.
-He went into the coffin, and it was perfectly fitting him.
+Now, it is the time of Osiris to try.
+Osiris jumped into the coffin, and it was perfectly fitting him.
 Seth and his followers closed the coffin while Osiris was inside, and they threw it into the River Nile.

 Beyond Nectanebo I’s kiosk lies a vast court, surrounded by elegant colonnades, in front of the massive first pylon of the temple of Isis.

-The temple of Isis is entered through the first pylon built somewhere between 200 and 160 BC.
+The temple of Isis at Philae island is entered through the first pylon built somewhen between 200 and 160 BC.
 In familiar fashion, it is decorated with an image of Ptolemy XII, smiting Egypt’s enemies before Isis, Horus of Edfu, and Hathor.
-The main gate of the pylon is flanked by two granite lionesses.
-Inside the gate is an inscription left by Napoleon’s soldiers in 1798.
+The main gate of the pylon is flanked by two granite lionesses representing goddess Sekhmet.
+Inside the gate is a French inscription left by Napoleon’s soldiers in 1798.

-Taking the small door to the left, you can see the lovely carvings of Isis suckling her baby, Horus in the marshes of the Delta in the 3rd century BC Birth House (Mamisi), built by Ptolemy III.
-This is sometimes cited as the origin of the Christian image of the Virgin Mary suckling the infant Christ.
+Taking the small door to the left, you will enter the Mamisi or the Birth House.
+Here, you can see a lovely relief of Isis suckling her baby, Horus in the marshes of the Delta.
+This Birth House was built by Ptolemy III.
+This scene is sometimes cited as the origin of the Christian image of the Virgin Mary suckling the infant Christ.

-The second pylon leads to the Hypostyle Hall.
+The second pylon leads to the Hypostyle Hall of Isis Temple.
 This hall has some elegant columns and it was converted into a church during the Coptic era.
 Coptic crosses can be seen on the columns and on the walls of the hall.
 A granite altar and a tiny niche are found on the right side of the hall.

 A relief alluding to the source of the Nile can be seen in Hadrian’s gateway, just to the west of Isis Temple.
 It shows blocks of stone heaped one upon the other, with a vulture (representing Upper Egypt) and a hawk (representing Lower Egypt) standing on top.
 Beneath the rocks is a circular which is outlined by the contours of a serpent within which Happi, the Nile-god, couches.
 He clasps a vessel in each hand.
 Also here is a beautifully tender scene of Isis looking at a crocodile carrying her husband’s body to Bigah.

-A temple to Hathor was built to the east of Isis Temple.
+A temple to Hathor was built to the east of temple of Isis.
 Bes, the god of childbirth and amusement in ancient Egypt, is depicted in Hathor’s temple plays with different musical instruments.

 One remarkable building of Philae Island is certainly Trajan’s Kiosk or the “Pharaoh’s Bed” as the Egyptian call it.
 The kiosk dating from 100 AD, has 14 columns and unfinished inscriptions.
 Only two of the inscriptions show Emperor Trajan presenting offerings to Isis and Horus, her son.

-The salvage contract to rescue the temple from the water was awarded to an Italian company that started with the construction of a cofferdam in 1977.
-The temple was dismantled into 47,000 blocks.
+The salvage contract to rescue Isis temple from the water was awarded to an Italian company that started with the construction of a cofferdam in 1977.
+Then, then temple was dismantled into 47,000 blocks.
 The stone blocks were then cleaned and stored.
-Meanwhile, 450 tonnes of granite were blown off to the top of the neighboring island of Agilikah to accommodate the temples.
+Meanwhile, 450 tons of granite were blown off to the top of the neighboring island of Agilikah to accommodate the temples.
 Some of the granite was used to enlarge part of the island so as to resemble the shape of Philae.

 ×